-- List all collaborating institutions by name with each institution's principal investigator on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Include a table modeled on the following chart providing summary budget information from all collaborating institutions.
-Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.
+- List all research area(s) and/or research thrust(s) by name with each Principal Investigator (PI) for the respective research on the same line. - Indicate the Lead PI who will be the point of contact and coordinator for the combined proposal. - Include a table modeled on the following chart providing summary budget information for each research area and/or research thrust.
+Provide the total costs (Direct and Indirect) in the budget request in each funding year for each area or thrust as well as the totals for all rows and columns. - If necessary, appropriately add rows for additional Co-PI(s), research area(s) and/or research thrust(s). - PIs should appropriately modify the table below for the correct number of years where a budget is being requested in their application.